 This website offers a creative workshop format and many more tools created by Climate Museum UK to help:

-• EDUCATORS, CULTURAL WORKERS & COMMUNITY LEADERS: run a very similar workshop or develop their own project
+- EDUCATORS, CULTURAL WORKERS & COMMUNITY LEADERS: similar workshops or develop their own project

 We know from our research for A New Direction that young people need creative and motivating ways to tackle ‘future anxiety’, to increase their voice and sense of agency, and to know what meaningful work is possible in future.
 We also know that young people – and all of us – benefit from places with creative opportunities, and where cultural and natural heritage are valued.